 When enterprise infrastructure is housed in a data center, it’s essential to ensure that the third-party location is physically and virtually secure.
 Data center security involves the physical and virtual cybersecurity that protects corporate data from attackers.
 Most data centers house sensitive data for numerous enterprise businesses, so just one vulnerability could mean a breach for dozens of businesses.
-Data center security prevents data breaches, but it also ensures uptime and integrity of corporate infrastructure and any services offloaded in the cloud.
+Data center security prevents threats like data breaches, but it also ensures uptime and integrity of corporate infrastructure and any services offloaded in the cloud.

-How to Secure a Data Center
+How to Secure a Data Center: Physical and Virtual

 In most organizations, the biggest threat to data is virtual attackers finding vulnerabilities in software or network infrastructure.
 Data centers must not only protect against the same kinds of threats, but they have the added responsibility of physically safeguarding the infrastructure.
 Providers have their own compliance standards that they must follow to stay certified, but these standards are audited to ensure that procedures support advanced cybersecurity practices.